 Lastly, Buildium.com ranked the top 50 real estate markets for residents and investors in 2019, and 7 of Florida’s real estate markets made the list.

 7. Commercial Real Estate in Miami Offers High Yields

 Compared to other global gateway cities and existing cultural hubs in the US, I-90 corridor, and in Europe, South Florida offers comparatively higher yields on investment.

 Assets in Florida markets are performing strongly right now with a 10% gain in the first half of 2016.
 Other Florida cities like Orlando, Tampa and Jacksonville have also been targeted due to these higher relative gains.
 In South Florida specifically, Orlando, Tampa, West Palm Beach, and Miami present a wide range of commercial real estate properties and opportunities for positive returns.

 Combined with low-interest rates and a strong job market, REITs have had a major impact on the Miami commercial real estate market.
 A record 15.5 million people visited Miami in 2015 and the population of the city has grown by nearly 8% in the last five years to 2.7 million.
+Miami metro totals over 6 million residents.
 The combination of this growth and institutional investment from outside developers has meant more rapid growth than would otherwise be possible, and consistent interest in the region.

 Commercial real estate in Florida and South Florida have been strong, consistently performing investments for both domestic and global investors, and continue to generate capital growth as the area grows and flourishes.
 Whether evaluating Florida NNN properties for sale or other commercial investment opportunities, there has never been a better time for commercial real estate investments in Florida.